Careers360 Logo

 Answer:

-Some tribals depend on the jungle because they provide them with shelter, food and other requirements like herbs and so many things which are useful for them.
+Some tribals depend on the jungle because it provides them with shelter, food and other requirements like herbs and so many things which are useful for them.

 Q5(d).
 Answer in brief.